Distance Warning symbol on the windscreen with head-up display.

 Distance warning is active at speeds above 30 km/h (20 mph) and only reacts to the vehicle ahead travelling in the same direction.
 No distance information is provided for oncoming, slow or stationary vehicles.

-Distance warning is deactivated during the time the adaptive cruise control is active.
+Distance warning is deactivated during the time the adaptive cruise control* or Pilot Assist* is active.

-Distance warning only reacts if the distance to the vehicle ahead is shorter than the preset value - the speed of the driver's vehicle is not affected.
+Distance warning only reacts if the time window to the vehicle ahead is shorter than the preset value – the speed of the driver's vehicle is not affected.